davidcelis/recommendable/README.md

   # Default: true
   config.auto_enqueue = true

-  # The name of the queue that background jobs will be placed in.
-  #
-  # Default: recommendable
-  config.queue_name = :recommendable

   # The number of nearest neighbors (k-NN) to check when updating
   # recommendations for a user.
 Set to `nil` if you want to check all
   # neighbors as opposed to a subset of the nearest ones.
 Set this to a lower